Upwardfi/docs/source/includes/webhooks.md

 Event | Description
 ------ | ----------
-"created" | The day’s settlement is created and ready to be sent "sent" | The day’s settlement has been sent by Highline "completed" | The day’s settlement has been delivered successfully "canceled" | The day’s settlement has been canceled
+"created" | The day when a settlement process is initiated.
+"sent" | The day when a settlement is sent by Highline.
+"completed" | The day when a settlement has been delivered successfully.
+"canceled" | The day when a settlement has been canceled

 ### Pay Allocations